 COVID-19, Structural Inequality, and the Future of Low-Income Latinx Construction Workers in Austin

-Please join us for a panel discussion on the Rapoport Center’s recent report exploring the case of low-income Latinx construction workers in the Austin region as a window into structural drivers of unequal risk and precarity in an era of COVID-19.
+This event featured a panel discussion of the Rapoport Center’s report exploring the case of low-income Latinx construction workers in the Austin region as a window into structural drivers of unequal risk and precarity in an era of COVID-19.

 One of the fastest growing major metros in the country, Austin is home to some 69,000 construction workers, many of whom earn low wages and are Latinx.
 On March 31, 2020, Texas Governor Greg Abbott declared all construction work state-wide “essential,” reversing local orders in Austin that had previously exempted only limited projects.
 In the months to follow, clinical data, media reporting, and, ultimately, public health modeling, would paint a picture of the construction sector as an early COVID-19 hotspot in Austin.

 This report considers the structural mechanisms potentially driving such a scenario.
 Specifically, it explores how state preemption of local policy efforts, immigration law and enforcement, and urban-regional growth politics that subsidize a “pro-business” climate at the expense of worker economic security have coalesced to drive unequal health and economic consequences for low-income Latinx construction workers, especially, but not only, in relation to COVID-19.